Celebrity Birthdays Today, November 13, 2025

 Comedian and Actor Kevin Bridges, 39

-Revered for his sharp observational humor, Scottish stand-up comedian Kevin Bridges earned widespread acclaim for his honest take on everyday life.
-His debut on Michael McIntyre's Comedy Roadshow propelled him to stardom, leading to sold-out tours and best-selling DVDs.
+Recognized for his keen observational humor, Scottish stand-up comedian Kevin Bridges rose to prominence with his critically acclaimed 2009 appearance on Michael McIntyre's Comedy Roadshow.
+His career is marked by record-breaking national tours and multiple best-selling stand-up DVDs.

-Little-known fact: Few know he was told to leave school at 17 after missing two Highers to attend a Celtic UEFA Cup final.
+Little-known fact: He booked his first open mic spot by emailing The Stand Comedy Club at 2 AM after reading Frank Skinner's autobiography.